-Which years of the last decade have provided the best Austrian vintages?
-PHILIPP BLOM looks back at the highs and the lows of the 1990s
+Which years of the last decade have provided the best Austrian vintage?
+PHILIPP BLOM looks back at the highs and the lows of the 1990s.

 1990 After a good spring and a very hot and dry summer, many vineyards suffered from lack of irrigation.
 Results are uneven: good in Südburgenland and parts of Styria, where enough acidity could be obtained.
 Reds especially can be interesting.

 1991 Difficult conditions.
 The year began with the coldest winter on record, rain and hail in June, followed by heat in July and early frosts.
 A decent year for botrytised wines and for Neusiedlersee-Hügelland.
 High acidity necessitated malolactic fermentation for some wines.
 The poorest year of the 1990s.